darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Restores color purity *after* the tone curve is applied.
 Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.
 When combined with _attenuation_ (see above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being strongly desaturated by the tone mapping process).

 red/green/blue reverse rotation
 : Reverses the initial primary rotation after the tone curve.
 This offers a final control over the rendered hues.
-This can be used to partly or fully reverse the hue shifts introduced by the corresponding rotation sliders, mostly in the shadows and midtones.
+This can be used to partly or fully reverse the hue shifts introduced by the corresponding rotation sliders, mostly in the shadows and mid-tones.
 Since the curve is applied per-channel, it is subject to the "Notorious 6" shifts, which mostly affects highlights.

 ## selective tuning for mid-tones and highlights
-It is important to note that using the primaries controls, the properties of the S-curve (lower contrast in highlights), and per-channel application of the curve together make it possible to apply different adjustments to midtones and highlights, even though this may not be evident at the first glance.
+It is important to note that using the primaries controls, the properties of the S-curve (lower contrast in highlights), and per-channel application of the curve together make it possible to apply different adjustments to mid-tones and highlights, even though this may not be evident at the first glance.

 Per-channel S-curves have the property of desaturating highlights, independently of our _attenuation_ control.
-This means, we _can_ reverse the attenuation (restore saturation) for midtones using _purity boost_, but not so for highlights.
+This means we _can_ reverse the attenuation (restore saturation) for mid-tones using _purity boost_, but not so for highlights.

 Another property of per-channel S-curves is the skewing of bright colors mentioned above: the "Notorious 6". _AgX_ cleverly uses this effect to exaggerate hue shifts introduced using the rotation of primaries.
 For example, a red primary rotated a few degrees towards green (yellow) will turn ever so slightly yellow, and this can be reversed later using the _red reverse rotation_ slider, if desired.
 However, for brighter tones, the "Notorious 6" shift will skew the slightly yellow-tinted red more towards yellow, allowing us to obtain orange sunsets instead of pink ones.
 The reverse rotation will not recover this additional skew fully.
 To control how much _additional_ skew you want to allow, use the _preserve hue_ slider in the _look_ section.